 If you have been charged with bigamy in North Texas, it will be in your best interest to make sure that you have legal counsel before making any kind of statement to authorities.
 The Law Offices of Richard C. McConathy is dedicated to protecting the rights of people all over the Dallas-Fort Worth area.

-Our Dallas criminal defense attorneys in represent clients all over Dallas County, Denton County, Tarrant County, and Collin County.
+Contact the Law Offices of Richard C. McConathy today for a consultation about your alleged offense in Irving, Dallas, Carrolton, Richardson, and surrounding areas of Dallas County, Texas.
 Call (972) 233-5700 or fill out an online contact form today to set up a free, confidential consultation that will allow our lawyers to review your case.